appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 # Revert Changes

 If you need to fix a mistake, undo an unwanted change, or simply view an earlier version of your app, you can revert changes that have already been committed to your Git repository.
 To revert a commit, you can use the `git revert` command in the remote repository.
-This command creates a new commit that undoes the changes made by a previous commit.
+This command creates a new commit that reverts the changes made by a previous commit.

 To revert a commit, follow these steps: